-In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the Library's I.M.R.F. employee pension obligations and the progress in funding its obligation to required employee retirement plans and retiree benefit plans, as well as budgetary comparison schedules for the General Fund and the Working Cash Fund.
+In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the Library's I.M.R.F. employee pension obligations and the progress in funding its obligation to required employee retirement plans and retiree benefit plans, as well as budgetary comparison schedules for the General Fund.